Benefits of renting through an agent

 Using an agent will help make sure that your experience is up to standard and will give you the reassurance that there is a professional on hand.
 The agent will be employed to find a tenant and may also be managing the property for the duration of the tenancy meaning they will be your ongoing main point of contact.

-Agents in England and Scotland are not required to be registered, so you should always look for agents who are members of professional trade bodies to ensure you get the best service.
+Agents in England are not required to be registered, so you should always look for agents who are members of professional trade bodies to ensure you get the best service.
 Propertymark (ARLA) and NALS (National Approved Lettings Scheme) members both work to codes of practice and the relevant logo will be displayed in their offices.
 You can check on the trade body websites to ensure an agent is a member if you have any doubts.

-In Wales, however, the rules are slightly different and, as of 23rd November 2016, landlords and agents who let and manage rental properties in Wales must now be licensed via the official scheme – Rent Smart Wales.
+Since November 2016, landlords and agents who let and manage rental properties in Wales must now be licensed via the official scheme – Rent Smart Wales.
 Failure to comply with this new legislation is an offence.
 You can ensure your agent and landlord are registered to this scheme via the search on the Rent Smart Wales website.

 As part of being a professional and holding membership, there are a number of key areas an agent needs to ensure are in place: